 Then came the glasses.
 I combined the leftover glitter into the one bowl.
 I’d planned to just ‘dunk’ the bottoms in the bowl but stuck to the same theory as the bottles, and it worked beautifully.
 I painted the base only with glue and poured the glitter and using a lid from one of the containers (a spoon would work too).
 I was about to paint patterns on it and get fancy but decided, wisely I think, to quit while I was ahead.

-- Label removal on the bottles isn’t necessary if you don’t have time but if you have a clean skin, it’ll stick to that just fine too.
+- Label removal on the bottles isn’t necessary if you don’t have time but if you have a clean skin wine, it’ll stick to that perfectly.

 - Pour the glitter over a catch tray or bowl; this will save mess and enable you to reuse any that falls.